manuelalonge/team-four-webapp/README.md

 * With the input of our TomorrowDevs (an online incubator for future web developers) mentors we created a Responsive Web App that allows the user to load one or more photos from his / her laptop or phone

-# How did we created the web app?
+# How did we create the web app?

 # What technologies did we use?